-Answer: Fundraising is the organized activity meant to generate funds for (usually) a worthy cause.
+Fundraising is the organized activity meant to generate funds for (usually) a worthy cause.
 Sometimes church members may reject allowing such activities on church grounds based upon verses in Mark 11.
 These verses, which are related to fundraising in that money is changing hands at a place of worship, records Jesus' response to moneychangers at Jerusalem's temple.

 What the moneychangers were doing has almost no bearing on the issue of church fundraising.
 The changing of money was a needed service for the temple.
 Any currency that would be used at the temple (for example, as an offering) had to be exchanged for special coinage.
 Moneychangers made their money by charging a fee they set for exchanging currency.
 This business could be very lucrative, in part, because it was so easy to cheat people.

-What Jesus condemned through his actions in Mark 11:15 - 17 is not related to raising funds as some in your church congregation believe.
+What Jesus condemned through his actions in Mark 11:15 - 17 is not related to raising funds.
 He was not angry with those in the temple area because money was changing hands.
 He was mad because they were taking advantage of people!
 The moneychangers were cheating and robbing people.
 This is why he said these businesses had turned the temple into a den of thieves (or robbers) in verse 17.

 Jesus condemned those at the temple because they were robbing or stealing from others for their own benefit.
 Raising funds on church owned property by selling goods or food (usually donated) at a reasonable fee and using the proceeds for others who have legitimate needs is a far cry from robbery for godless gain.